 Apart from RFID reader events which help keep track of the location of Goods, we assume that there is an arbitrary number of different types of sensors which are monitoring conditions in warehouses and trucks.
 For example, acceleration and vibration (in trucks), and light level and environmental monitoring (in warehouses).
 Sensor values will be used to check if goods have been safely stored and transported.
 We assume that a continuous stream of values will be produced from warehouse sensors (e.g. every second), but for truck sensors, the data may be recorded onboard and only made available in a batch when the truck docks with a warehouse.
 For example, a shock and vibration data logger (for use in a truck) and an environmental sensor (for monitoring warehouse gases):

 “You know, I know this steak doesn’t exist.
 I know that when I put it in my mouth, the Matrix is telling my brain that it is juicy and delicious.
 After nine years, you know what I realize?
 Ignorance is bliss.” – Cypher

-In a real production RFID logistics system, the RFID reader data and sensor data are captured, transferred, persisted and processed by a combination of networks, middleware, databases and application software.
-The software can be used to perform a variety of tasks including tracking the location of goods and trucks in real time; checking and enforcing transportation and goods rules in real time, and for auditing after delivery; checking and enforcing business rules; financial control and billing; planning, approving and optimising the storage and movement of goods, etc.
+In a real production RFID logistics system, the RFID reader data and sensor data are captured, transferred, persisted, and processed by a combination of networks, middleware, databases, and application software.
+The software can be used to perform a variety of tasks including tracking the location of goods and trucks in real time; checking and enforcing transportation and goods rules in real time, and for auditing after delivery; checking and enforcing business rules; financial control, and billing; planning, approving and optimizing the storage and movement of goods, etc.